LauraWangQiu/UIAutoTest/README.md

 ### Other aspects

-> [!IMPORTANT] All the images must have sufficient quality to be clicked and displayed in the executable large enough.
+> [!NOTE] All the images must have sufficient quality to be clicked and displayed in the executable large enough.

-> [!IMPORTANT] Screen resolution must be on 100% without scaling.
+> [!NOTE] Screen resolution must be on 100% without scaling.

 ### Download Sikulix API and Jython